How to Apply

 - Students must possess a high school diploma or the equivalent.
 Students may apply for waiver of this requirement by successful completion of a minimum of twelve (12) concurrent approved college hours with a cumulative GPA of 2.0 or better.

-- For the application process to be complete, students are required to submit the following information to the Program Director, prior to the established deadline: A completed application, which includes the last six pages of this application packet.
-These six pages are the main application page, a completed clinical site visit form, a confidentiality statement, a medical history form, a physical examination form and an OSBI criminal history information request.
+- For the application process to be complete, students are required to submit the following information to the Program Director, prior to the established deadline: A completed application, which includes the last four pages of this application packet.
+A nation wide background check is required.
+Information about this background check is listed in item 15 below.
 ACT scores or comparable documentation is required.
 Information on assessment testing and/or scheduling is available through the Counselor on the Sayre campus.
 All OFFICIAL transcripts, high school and/or college must be included.

 - Effective Fall 2004, every student must have 2 MMR shots and 3 Hepatitis B shots on file in the Registrar’s office.
 The American College Association and Centers for Disease Control are requiring these records to be on file.
 If you don’t have records of these or have any questions, please contact the Registrar’s Office.